m32795434/CPV-bases-pixi/README.md

 ## Notes

-- I cant draw a stroke over the first Container "Scene"
+- I cant draw a stroke over Containers
 - How should I move, resize components? from where?
 - libreria aplicar bondades css al canvas?
+- No me toma fuentes.